xyshyniaphy/dharmapk/README.md

 The application is a Single Page Application (SPA).
 1. A user provides a URL to a mind map file.
 2. The application fetches, parses, and renders the data.
-3. The user can interact with the mind map (pan, zoom, hover).
+3. The user can interact with the mind map by panning, zooming, and hovering over nodes to see relationships.
 4. Rendering is handled by D3.js.
 5. State is managed globally using Jotai.